Updated August 2022

 A. The exact tuition rate a student pays varies by the school or college in which the student enrolls, the credit hour load of the student, and the student’s class standing.
 Another major factor is the amount of financial aid a student may be receiving.
-About 70 percent of all in-state undergraduates receive some form of financial aid.
+About 71% of in-state undergraduates receive some form of financial aid.

-That said, the most common tuition rate for in-state freshmen starting classes in fall 2016 is $14,402 for tuition and fees for the academic year.
+That said, the most common rate for in-state freshmen starting classes in fall 2022 is $16,736 for tuition and fees for the academic year.

 Additional detail here: